EvanAgee/vuejs-wordpress-theme-starter/readme.md

     `npm run production` when you're ready to deploy the theme.

 ## New to Vue?
 Not sure where to begin?
-I highly recommend the free [Learn Vue 2: Step By Step](https://laracasts.com/series/learn-vue-2-step-by-step) course over at Laracasts.
+The [Vuejs documentation](https://vuejs.org/v2/guide/) is actually amazing, but if you're looking for video training I highly recommend the free [Learn Vue 2: Step By Step](https://laracasts.com/series/learn-vue-2-step-by-step) course over at Laracasts.
 There's also a [great playlist by Academind](https://www.youtube.com/watch?v=FXY1UyQfSFw&list=PL55RiY5tL51qxUbODJG9cgrsVd7ZHbPrt) available on YouTube that covers pretty much everything you'd want to know about building a fully-featured Vue app.

+I've created a couple of example components in `src/components/widgets` to give you an idea of how to work with the Vuex store data.

 If you're new to Vue/Vuex I would do the following: